ALRW/dayAsADev/courseSections/section11.md

 Creating the content
 --------------------

 This breaks down our work nicely.
-However as you may have realised before we can start using javascript to control our view of the page there is some content that we need to deliver for the first 3 user stories.
+However as you may have realised before we can start using javascript to control our view of the page there is some content that we need to deliver.

 By now the HTML we need to add should be pretty familiar.
 For the first user story add the following within the `<div class="jumbotron" id="content">...</div>` below the `<div class="about"`.